marbe/ocpsanitytests/README.md

 - pods are running in the main OCP projects
 - checks for failed pods in all projects in the cluster
 - router
 - node status
 - etcd health
 - console health

+infra_svc

+Check the following tasks:
+- pods are running in the main OCP infra projects (logging, monitoring)
+- monitoring endpoint health
+- logging endpoint health
+- metrics endpoint health

 restart_nodes

 Performs the following for each node in the cluster:
 - checks selinux policy is correct
 - marks node as unschedulable
 - reboots node
 - checks node rejoins the cluster and is ready
 - marks node as schedulable